 Ok, how adorable are these button cookies?
-Everybody loves chocolate sandwich cookies filled with creamy chocolate ganache.
-They're good any time, but I think they're especially nice served with afternoon tea.
-Let me show you how to make them.
+Everybody loves chocolate sandwich cookies filled with creamy chocolate ganache, but seriously, turn them into big buttons and I can’t stand it!
+I think mom would especially like them on Mother’s Day.

 makes approximately 30 cookies

 4 ounces high quality semi-sweet chocolate, chopped

 For the cookies:

 1/4 teaspoon fine salt

 2 1/4 cups all purpose flour

 1/2 cup Dutch-processed cocoa powder, sifted